Even if you’ve been learning Italian for a while, you may notice that the Italian spoken in mobster movies is hard to understand.

 Sadly, these small, local languages are fading from use.
 Everyone ought to do their part in keeping them alive, even if just by showing an interest in them.

-Learning to speak these dialects will not be necessary to make yourself understood in any part of the country, save perhaps for the most rural places.
+Learning to speak these Italian dialects won't be necessary to make yourself understood in any part of the country, save perhaps for the most rural places.

 But people all over Italy do speak the school-taught standard, if maybe with an accent.